-The derivatives language in the legislation, which was largely drafted by Senate Agriculture Committee Chair Blanche Lincoln (D-AR), retains a provision that would require big banks, such as JPMorgan Chase, Goldman Sachs and Citibank, to either shed or spin off their lucrative derivatives trading desks (see Daily GPI, April 22).
+The derivatives portion of the legislation, which was largely drafted by Senate Agriculture Committee Chair Blanche Lincoln (D-AR), retains a provision that would require big banks, such as JPMorgan Chase, Goldman Sachs and Citibank, to either shed or spin off their lucrative derivatives trading desks (see NGI, April 19).
 This provision was widely opposed by Republicans, who were unsuccessful in a concerted campaign to strike it.

 The bill would refuse the banks access to Federal Deposit Insurance Corp.
-(FDIC) guarantees and the Federal Reserve discount window in connection with their trading of derivatives (see Daily GPI, April 16).
+(FDIC) guarantees and the Federal Reserve discount window in connection with their trading of derivatives.
 This language could be changed in the House-Senate conference.

 "I was proud to craft the bill's strong derivatives title.
 My legislation brings a $600 trillion market into the light of day and ends the days of Wall Street's backroom deals...I will continue to stand up to Wall Street lobbyists and special interest groups to advocate for these reforms as we work to get this bill signed into law," said Lincoln, who faces a tough run-off election in early June.